 Lemma A.9.
-Let $f: K \to K$ be a continuous map of a compact metric space K that is not reduced to a single point.
-Then weak topological exactness implies positive topological entropy.
+Let $f : K \to K$ be a continuous map of a metric compact non one-point space K. Then weak topological exactness implies positive topological entropy.

 APPENDIX B. UNIQUENESS OF EQUILIBRIUM VIA INDUCING

 We shall prove here uniqueness of equilibrium state, asserted in Theorem A, using our inducing construction.